 CBNA stands for Citibank North America.
 Citibank, owned by the multinational financial company Citigroup, is one of the largest credit card issuers in the US.

 If CBNA is showing up on your credit report, the most likely explanation is that you applied for a credit card from Citibank North America—or from a company that they’re affiliated with.
-As a credit card issuer, CBNA provides branded store cards for dozens of other businesses.
+As a credit card issuer, CBNA provides branded store cards for dozens of other businesses such as:

 How CBNA can appear on your credit report

 Below, we’ve listed some of the most common codes that CBNA can appear under if you applied for (or already have) a credit card that they issue.

 - Monro Auto Service & Tire Centers Drive Card/Citibank (MONRO-DC/CBNA)

 - National Tire & Battery/Citibank North America (NTB/CBNA)

 - Shop Your Way Credit Card/Citibank North America (SYWMC/CBNA)